-Where abutting land owners cannot agree upon the proposed subdivision and sharing of the land to be sold, the land will be sold as a single unsubdivided lot by placing it for sale on the open market, at no less than the set reserve price, using any of the methods available under the Local Government Act.
+Where abutting landowners cannot agree upon the proposed subdivision and share of the unoccupied land to be sold, the land may be sold as a single unsubdivided lot.

+The land will be sold for not less than the set reserve price, using any of the methods available to Council under the Local Government Act 2020.